BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/PIPELINE.md

 ## Step 5: reading and writing the register file in the same cycle

-If you read the good books on processor design (Patterson, Harris and Harris), they say that the data written to the register file by `W` can be read by `D` *in the same cycle*, so why do we stall until the instruction leaves `W` ?
+If you read the good books on processor design (Patterson and Hennessy, Harris and Harris), they say that the data written to the register file by `W` can be read by `D` *in the same cycle*, so why do we stall until the instruction leaves `W` ?